 One of the key functions of our board of directors is informed oversight of our risk management process.
 Our board of directors does not have a standing risk management committee, but rather administers this oversight function directly through the board of directors as a whole, as well as through various standing committees of our board of directors that address risks inherent in their respective areas of oversight.
-In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure and our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
+In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure and our audit committee has the responsibility to consider and discuss our major financial and enterprise risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken and overseeing the Company's enterprise risk management program.
 The audit committee also monitors compliance with legal and regulatory requirements.
+The compensation committee assists the board of directors in fulfilling its oversight responsibilities with respect to the management of risks arising from the Company's compensation policies and practices.
+The nominating and corporate governance committee focuses on the management of risks associated with the composition, organization, and governance of the board of directors and its committees, as well as the corporate governance structure of the Company.
+The scientific advisory committee reviews risks associated with the Company's research and development programs.
+Each committee of the board of directors meets and reports its findings to the board of directors on a regular basis.

 In connection with its reviews of the operations of our business, our full board of directors addresses the primary risks associated with our business including, for example, strategic planning, regulatory requirements and cybersecurity.
 Our board of directors appreciates the evolving nature of our business and industry and is actively involved with monitoring new threats and risks as they emerge.
-For example, for the last few years our board of directors has been closely monitoring the COVID-19 pandemic, its effects and potential future effects on our business and our related risk mitigation strategies.